What we do

 teachers guided students in setting up and running a school business

-additional income for school communities raised by school businesses
+additional income for school communities raised by participants' businesses